WP Simple Pay Blog

 Even if your product or service inhabits a small industry or tiny niche, you still probably have multiple customer segments.
 Each segment has its own problems, needs, and preferences for a product or service like yours.

-The purpose of your free trial is to help your users realize value in your product.
-Think about how you can show that your product is making the lives of your customers better.
+The purpose of your free trial is to help your users realize the value of your product.
+Think about how you can show that your product is improving your customers’ lives.
 It’s a good idea to design different versions of your free trial that appeal to each customer segment.
-That way you can make sure each customer achieves whatever they find valuable.
+That way, you can make sure each customer achieves what they find valuable.

-How do you break customers into segments early?
-It’s as simple as one extra field to your subscription payment form.
+How do you break customers into segments?
+It’s as simple as adding one extra field to your subscription payment form.
 Alternatively, you can create a branching onboarding process where the first step asks the user in a straightforward way how they intend to use the product.

 For instance, you might add a field to your payment form that asks for their company size.
 Depending on their answer, you could funnel them into a different onboarding process so your free trial meets their needs.